Silverdale School

 Silverdale School is a coeducational secondary school and sixth form with academy status, in Sheffield, South Yorkshire, England.
 It is the founding school of Chorus Education Trust (formerly Silverdale Multi-Academy Trust).
 It opened in 1957 as a secondary modern school, and became a comprehensive school in 1969.
 It serves approximately 1,200 pupils from the local area, from ages 11 to 18.
-In 2004 Silverdale was placed 4th in Sheffield school performance exam league tables.
-In 2017 Silverdale students achieved the top A-level results of all state schools in the city.
-Recent Ofsted reports have placed the school in the good category, but placed the 6th form in outstanding, as October 2022.
+In 2004, Silverdale was placed 4th in Sheffield school performance exam league tables.
+In 2017, Silverdale students achieved the top A-level results of all state schools in the city.
+Recent Ofsted reports have placed the school in the good category, but placed the 6th form in outstanding, as of October 2022.
 This is a downgrade from the outstanding the school scored in 2014.
-In 2018 it was named the Sunday Times North State Secondary School of the Year.
-In 2020 it was named Top State School of the North for the Decade by the Sunday Times.
-The school converted to academy status in January 2013.
+In 2018, it was named the Sunday Times North State Secondary School of the Year.
+In 2020, it was named Top State School of the North for the Decade by the Sunday Times.
+The school converted to an academy school in January 2013.